Dallara 3087

-The Dallara 3087 is a Formula 3000 car, first used in the 1987 International Formula 3000 season, with which the BMS Scuderia Italia team competed in the first race of the 1988 Formula One season.
-Driven by Alex Caffi, it failed to pass pre-qualifying with its fastest time being 18 seconds slower than the time set by Ayrton Senna for pole position.
-The BMS Scuderia Italia team replaced the car for the next race with Dallara F188 which was specifically designed for Formula One.
+The Dallara 3087 was a Formula 3000 car, first used in the 1987 International Formula 3000 season, with which the BMS Scuderia Italia team competed in the first race of the 1988 Formula One season.
+Driven by Alex Caffi, it failed to pass pre-qualifying, with its fastest time being 18 seconds slower than the time set by Ayrton Senna for pole position.
+The BMS Scuderia Italia team replaced the car for the next race with the Dallara F188, which was specifically designed for Formula One.

 Development

-Giuseppe Lucchini was an Italian steel tycoon and motorsport enthuasist who had set up a racing team, Scuderia Italia, to participate in the Italian Rally Championship and later the World Touring Car Championship.
+Giuseppe Lucchini was an Italian steel tycoon and motorsport enthusiast who had set up a racing team, Scuderia Italia, to participate in the Italian Rally Championship and later the World Touring Car Championship.
 For 1988, he turned to Formula One and contracted Dallara to build a suitable car, to be designated a Dallara F188, around a 3.5-litre Cosworth DFZ.

 Dallara did not have their planned F188 chassis ready for Scuderia Italia to start the 1988 Formula One season.
 However, in order to fulfil its obligations to participate in the World Championship, a team had to participate in all the season's races.
 Therefore, for the first race in Brazil, Scuderia Italia brought a chassis designated the 3087.
 This was Dallara's Formula 3000 car first used in 1987 by two Italian teams, adapted to meet the Formula One regulations.
 It was equipped with a 3-litre Cosworth DFV engine with the rev limiter removed; all other normally aspirated cars in Formula One had larger 3.5-litre engines.
-It was driven by Italian Alex Caffi who had previously driven in Formula One for Osella.
+It was driven by Italian Alex Caffi, who had previously driven in Formula One for Osella.